gh0stwizard/perl-pastebin-daemon/README.md

   --pidfile [-P] arg       path to pid file (default: none)
 ```

+# Usage with nginx

+The server is able to run together with [nginx](http://nginx.org).
+The sample configuration file for nginx is placed in <code>conf/nginx/ppb.conf</code>.

+Using ppb together with nginx is a good idea, because nginx is intended
+to cache static files.

 # Development & Customization

-The runner script <code>main.pl</code> was made to be independent
+The starter script <code>main.pl</code> was made to be independent
+on backend code, as possible at least.
-on backend code.
-To create your own backend you have to
-create file in backend directory.
-For instance, for Twiggy,
+To create your own backend you have to create file in backend directory.
-you may create file <code>src/backend/twiggy.pl</code>.
+For instance, for Twiggy, you may create file <code>src/backend/twiggy.pl</code>.
 Then run the server in this way:

 ```